Aadix07/Text_2_SqL/README.md

 ## Features

 - Upload CSV files and automatically convert them to a queryable database
-- Ask questions in plain English about your data
+- Ask questions using natural language — no SQL required
-- View the generated SQL queries
+- View the generated SQL queries created behind the scenes
 - See results in a clean, tabular format
 - Modern, user-friendly interface